Shtian/vscode-svgocd/README.md

 ```

 ### Extension settings
-Supports all SVGO plguin settings through extension settings (`svgocd.plugins.*`).
+Supports all default SVGO plugin settings through extension settings (`svgocd.plugins.*`).
 Boolean values to enable/disable or object values for plugin settings can be used.
 Full list of plugins from https://github.com/svg/svgo :

 <details>
   <summary>View all plugin settings</summary>